felldo/BetterTickets-WikiJS/Dashboard/TicketPanel.md

 ### Ticket Panel Message
 Configure the ticket panel message.
+⭐***The footer, color and images are Premium only features***
 > You can add your own subjects to the ticket panel.
-To do so add a number emoji from 1️⃣ to 9️⃣ and after that write your subject followed by a new line if you add another subject
+To do so add a number emoji from 0️⃣ to 9️⃣ and after that write your subject followed by a new line if you add another subject
 {.is-info}